amyreese/znc-push/README.md

 *   `message_priority` Default: ` `

     Priority level that will be used for the push notification.
-    Currently supported only by Pushover.net and Notify My Android.
+    Currently supported only by Pushover.net, Notify My Android and Pushjet.

 *   `message_sound` Default: ` `